WillChing01/Pingu/docs/nnue.md

 It is beneficial to quantize the floating point weights into integer domain for the following reasons:
 - __Incremental updates;__ integer arithmetic is exact so we can perform incremental updates freely.
 - __Speed;__ arithmetic with integers is faster than with floating point numbers.
-- __Size;__ if we can quantize to int_16 or int_8 domain, this allows more values to fit into AVX2 register and therefore faster execution.

 Pingu quantizes the first layer and its weights to 16-bit integers.
 The second and output layers are quantized to 32-bit integers.